ShawnNectar/ShawnNectar/README.md

 ###

-<p align="left">I'm mostly self-taught, and I'm always on the lookout for new knowledge and skills to acquire.
-So without doubt I will love to talk with you!<br><br>If you're interested in connecting with me, you can reach me out:<br><br>Discord: (shawnnectar) — I'm here everyday, it's almost impossible that I don't see you:)<br><br>Email: (shawnnectar@pm.me) — I don't use it often, so might take a few days to remember that it exists</p>
+<p align="left">I'm a self-taught explorer, always hunting for fresh knowledge and skills.
+If you share my enthusiasm for technology and innovation, I'd love to connect:</p>

+-**Discord:** (shawnnectar) — You'll find me here every day, ready for captivating tech discussions.

+-**Email:** (shawnnectar@pm.me) — While I may not check it frequently, I'll be sure to get back to you when I do.

 ###